Emergency Department at Memorial Hospital

 If you experience any of these problems, call 9-1-1 immediately.

-People with non-urgent conditions should always call their family doctor or primary care physician before going to the emergency department.
+People with non-urgent conditions should contact their primary care provider before going to the emergency department.

 A provider is always available.
-If you need to speak with someone after hours, call your primary care doctor's office and follow the instructions in the recorded message.
+If you need to speak with someone after hours, call your primary care provider’s office and follow the instructions in the recorded message.

 Learn more about where to go for care.